Raja Pervez Ashraf: Water and Power ministry

-Prime Minister of Pakistan

-Election as Prime Minister
+Premiership (2012–2013)

-On 26 April 2012, Prime Minister Yusuf Raza Gillani was convicted of being in contempt of court for refusing to bring charges against President Asif Ali Zardari.
+On 26 April 2012, Prime Minister Yusuf Raza Gilani was convicted of being in contempt of court for refusing to bring charges against President Asif Ali Zardari.
 On 19 June 2012, Gillani was retroactively ruled ineligible to hold the office by the Supreme Court.
 The ruling Pakistan People's Party nominated textile minister Makhdoom Shahabuddin to replace Gillani, but the nomination failed when the Anti-Narcotics Force issued a warrant for Shahabuddin's arrest on drug charges.
 Ashraf was then selected as the party's next option.

 On 22 June 2012, Raja Pervez Ashraf was elected Prime Minister of Pakistan Ashraf and his cabinet were sworn in on the same day.
 His selection as Prime Minister restored the country's government after several days of turmoil where officially the country was without a government.
 The Associated Press said Ashraf's election was "unlikely to calm the tensions roiling the country" and noted that many observers expected him to eventually be ousted like his predecessor.
 Political analyst Raza Rumi said Ashraf was likely chosen by the PPP because they knew he would not last long.
 On 24 July 2012, the government informed the Supreme Court, one day before expiry of the court's deadline, that it had not taken a decision on reopening of the graft cases against President Zardari.